ficonsulting/filabs/_posts/2017-06-23-MSOfficeGit.markdown

     binary=true
 {% endhighlight %}

-This will give you a dictionary comparison of your Power Point presentation's text, and it works well with the alias `wdiff` we created earlier.
+This will give you a dictionary comparison of your Power Point presentation's text, and it works well with the alias `wdiff` you created earlier.
 Try out `git wdiff MyPres.pptx` to see what has been added or deleted from a presentation.

 # Conclusion
 Microsoft Office files will find their way into your repos.
 Now you can dig into your .gitattributes file and .git/config settings to track them appropriately.
 These instructions are at the repo level, but you can just as easily apply them to your global .gitconfig and make it the default for all projects.
 If you have questions or comments, please join the discussion below!